unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 For that it uses CLDR data on mutually intelligibility, and country + language data.

-And at the first look this gives good results: if I want Maori, there is a good chance that I understand English New Zealand, so that would be a reasonable match.
+And at the first look this gives good results: for a user that requests Maori, there is a good chance that they understand English New Zealand, so that would be a reasonable match.

 Similar for Cherokee → English US, or Quechua → Spanish Latin America, or Catalan → Spanish.